xinli94/dl-inference-server/README.md

 ## Image Classification Example

-The image classification example that uses the C++ client API is available at src/clients/image\_classification/image\_client.cc.
+The image classification example that uses the C++ client API is available at src/clients/c++/image\_client.cc.
 After building, the executable is available at build/image\_client.
+The python version of the image classification client is available at src/clients/python/image\_client.py.

-To use image\_client you must first have an inference server that is serving one or more image classification models.
+To use image\_client (or image\_client.py) you must first have an inference server that is serving one or more image classification models.
 The image\_client example requires that the model have a single image input and produce a single classification output.

 A simple TensorRT MNIST model is provided in the examples/models directory that we can use to demonstrate image\_client.
 Following the